Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 ## Troubleshooting
 ### General
 Certificate Vault clients raise exceptions.
-For example, if you try to retrieve a certificate after it is deleted a `404` error is returned, indicating resource not found.
+For example, if you try to retrieve a Certificate after it is deleted a `404` error is returned, indicating resource not found.
 In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.

 ```java
 try {